e33b1711/rfnoc_pp_channelizer/README.md

 # E. Known Issues

 Works fine so far.
 If you find any please report them to e33b1711@gmail.com !

+The FIR Compiler is not very resourcefull, because it can randomly switch between the different impulse responses (uses LUTs, i guess).
+For the fixed sequence of impulse responses, there might be more resourcefull deigns.